NVIDIA/spark-rapids/integration_tests/README.md

 ### Worker Logs

-By default, integration tests will write the console output to a text file that will appear under the run directories of the form `integration_tests/target/run_dir-<timestamp>-xxxx/gw0_worker_logs.log`.
-If xdist is not used (e.g., `TEST_PARALLEL=1`) there will be no logs generated besides the one on console.
+By default, when using xdist the integration tests will write the tests output to console and to a text file that will appear under the run directory of the form `integration_tests/target/run_dir-<timestamp>-xxxx/gw0_worker_logs.log`.
+The output format of the log and the log level
+can be changed by modifying the file `integration_tests/src/test/resources/xdist_it_log4j.properties`.

+In case of a single threaded test run i.e. `TEST_PARALLEL=1` the logs will be printed on the console only.

 ### Enabling cudf_udf Tests